Make at Home Restaurant Style Chicken Francese [RECIPE]

 - 2 tablespoons unsalted butter

 Put the chicken breasts side by side on a cutting board and lay a piece of plastic wrap over them.
-Pound the chicken breasts with a flat meat mallet, until they are about 1/4-inch thick.
-If you don’t have a meat mallet, you can do what I did:
+Pound the chicken breasts with a flat meat mallet, until they're about 1/4-inch thick.
+If you don't have a meat mallet, you can do what I did and use the flat side of a hammer.
+Yes, I really did.
+One of these days I'll break down and buy a meat mallet, but for now, this does the trick.

-Put some flour in a shallow platter and season with a fair amount of salt and pepper; mix with a fork to distribute evenly.
-In a wide bowl, beat the eggs with 3 tablespoons of water to make an egg wash.
-Heat the oil over medium-high flame in a large skillet.
-Dredge both sides of the chicken cutlets in the seasoned flour, and then dip them in the egg wash to coat completely, letting the excess drip off.
+Crack the eggs into a wide bowl and add the water.
+Beat together to make an egg wash.
+Heat the olive oil over medium-high heat in a large frying pan.
+While the oil is getting hot, dredge both sides of the chicken breasts in the seasoned flour, and then dip them in the egg wash to coat completely, letting the excess drip off.

-When the oil is nice and hot, add the cutlets and fry for 2 minutes on each side until golden, turning once.
-Remove the chicken cutlets to a large platter in a single layer to keep warm.
-If your hands don’t look like this, then maybe you’re not having fun!
+When the oil is nice and hot, add the chicken and fry for 2-4 minutes on each side until golden, turning once.
+Remove the chicken to a large platter in a single layer to keep warm.

-Toss the lemon slices into the pan and cook for 1 to 2 minutes, until fragrant.
-Add the wine, broth, and lemon juice, simmer for 5 minutes to reduce the sauce slightly.
+Toss the lemon slices into the pan with the juices from the chicken that you just cooked and allow it to cook for a minute or two until nice and fragrant.
+To the pan, add the wine, broth, and lemon juice, simmer for 5 minutes to reduce the sauce slightly.

-Roll the butter in some flour and add it to the skillet, this will thicken the sauce.
+Roll the butter in some flour and then add it to the pan.
+Doing this will help thicken up the sauce.